g4s8/gdf-am-2025/site/content/_index.md

 What Go does well is making backpressure *explicit and visible*.

-Channels are first-class language features, and they are bounded by default.
+Channels are first-class language features, and they are bounded.
-That means limits are not hidden in configuration or spread across frameworks — they are right in the code.
+That means limits are not hidden in configuration or spread across frameworks - they are right in the code.

 Cheap concurrency allows us to control parallelism precisely, instead of relying on large thread pools or global event loops.

-And cancellation is built in via context propagation, so once a request should stop, the whole call chain stops with it.
+And cancellation is built in via request context propagation, so once a request should stop, the whole call chain stops with it.

-For managers:
-this predictability means fewer incidents and lower AI costs.
+This predictability means fewer incidents and lower AI costs.

-For engineers:
-this means you can see where the limits are, and reason about p99 behavior before the system is in production.
+Also, this means you can see where the limits are, and reason about p99 behavior before the system is in production.
 {{% /note %}}